anaconda/anaconda-auth/libs/anaconda-cloud-auth/README.md

 A client library for Anaconda.cloud APIs to authenticate and securely store API keys.
 This library is used by other Anaconda.cloud client packages to provide a centralized auth capability for the ecosystem.
-You will need to use this package to login to Anaconda.cloud before utilizing one of the other client packages.
+You will need to use this package to login to Anaconda.cloud before utilizing many of the other client packages.

 This package provides a [requests](https://requests.readthedocs.io/en/latest/) client class that handles loading the API key for requests made to Anaconda Cloud services.